Skip to content

 Run formatting

-To run the formatting script that ensures consistent Laravel PHP code use ./vendor/bin/pint.
+To run the formatting script that ensures consistent Laravel PHP code use ./sail pint.

 Conventions